DevOpsBootcamp/website/source/configuration-management.rst

 Short History of CM
 ~~~~~~~~~~~~~~~~~~~

-.. ifnotslides::

 In the beginning there were no computers.

 Then many years passed and eventually we built the first computer.

 Then a few years after that we had more computers than we really had time
 to manage.
 Things got out of hand pretty quick.

+.. ifnotslides::

     Eventually system administrators were manually managing dozens, or even
     hundreds, of computers.
 When a computer is manually managed it's called a
     *Special Snowflake*.
 Specal Snowflakes are setup manually and are very
     fragile.
-Unfortunatly companies like Facebook and Google can't scale
+Unfortunately companies like Facebook and Google can't scale
     *Special Snowflakes* quickly and easliy, so they had to figure out a
     better solution.